ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 # Character Word Colour Clock<br> WS2812/SK6812 for Arduino Nano Every, ATMEGA 328/1284 , MKR1010
 This software drives the display with RGB(W) LEDs for a word clock.<br>
-When using the RGBW SK6812 LEDs the display of characters can show the whole spectrum of colours<b>
+When using the RGBW SK6812 LEDs the display of characters can show the whole spectrum of colours<br>
 but also pure white.
-With WS2812 RGB LEDs white has a shadows because it made by the combination of R, G en B.<br>
-The software makes intensive use of defines to select the several options and modules attached.<br>
+With WS2812 RGB LEDs white has a shadows because it made by the combination of R, G en B.<br> The software makes intensive use of defines to select the several options and modules attached.<br>
 This makes the program very large.
 Remove the code between and #ifdef en #endif of parts you do not use.<br>
 <br>